Saturday, 16 November 2024

 The Monument is attributed to the Westminster workshop of John Cheere, and the bust carved by Roubiliac.

 The Bust of Thomas Winnington has the same drapery as that on Roubiliac's busts of Sir Andrew Fountaine, and the bust on the monument to John Bamber at Barking.
-The busts of Andrew Fountaine the Terracotta is now in Norwich castle Museum, Marble at Narford church, Norfolk another marble at Wilton House, a plaster bust at Yale Centre for British Art, and another plaster in a private collection in Cambridge are by Roubiliac and it can be convincingly argued that the remarkably realistic bust of John Bamber as an old man is also by him.
+The busts of Andrew Fountaine the Terracotta now in Norwich castle Museum, the Marble on the monument at Narford church, Norfolk another marble at Wilton House, a plaster bust at Yale Centre for British Art, and another plaster in a private collection in Cambridge are by Roubiliac and it can be convincingly argued that the remarkably realistic bust of John Bamber as an elderly man is also by him.

 Malcolm Baker has suggested that the monument possibly by Benjamin Palmer, but this is contradicted by the letter below.